jonchenn/sw-graphql/README.md

 # Cache GraphQL POST requests with Service Worker

+Please check out the [Cache GraphQL POST requests with Service Worker ](https://medium.com/@jono/cache-graphql-post-requests-with-service-worker-100a822a388a) on Medium for a walkthrough of the solution in details.

 ## TL;DR

 This is a demo that demonstrates caching GraphQL POST requests with service worker.
 As [Cache Storage API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) doesn't support caching POST requests, the solution is to cache POST responses in IndexedDB instead of the Cache Storage.